What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 Transitioning from grasping the workings of interest-only mortgages, it’s essential to explore the specific features that differentiate them.
 One fundamental component is that your monthly mortgage payments cover solely the interest charged on the loan.

-This renders the monthly expenses less than a repayment mortgage where you pay a fixed rate for both interest and the principal.
+This renders the monthly expenses less than a repayment mortgage where you pay for both interest and the principal.
 However, you must repay the entire loan amount at the end of the term.

 Another factor to underline is that lenders will require a transparent repayment strategy from borrowers outlining how they plan to settle the mortgage at the term’s conclusion.
 Potential methods could comprise savings, investments, or the sale of another property.